What is Vibram? The philosophy behind its yellow logo

 Vibram has developed a number of technologies, some of the most notable of which are:

-MEGAGRIP: Highly adhesive rubber that provides a firm grip even on wet rocks and slippery surfaces.
+Highly adhesive rubber that provides firm grip even on wet rocks and slippery ground.

-ARCTIC GRIP: A special material designed to be non-slip even on ice, making it a reliable choice for winter.
+A special material that is reliable in winter, designed to be non-slip even on ice.

 On days when I'm standing for long periods of time, like at a festival or walking around town, I often feel like this is the way to go.

-Still, I persevered and continued to wear them, thinking, "They're Vibram, after all," and I found that they gradually became more comfortable on my feet.
+Still, I persevered and continued wearing them, thinking, "They're Vibram after all," and I noticed that they gradually became more comfortable on my feet.
+From that point on, they became like a "trusted partner."

 Nowadays, Vibram soles are also used in sneakers for walking around town and lifestyles.